Guidance for Current Students

 Medical leave

-Under the UKRI sick leave policy, students in receipt of a full award are eligible for thirteen weeks of sick pay within any twelve-month period.
+Under the UKRI sick leave policy, students in receipt of a full award are eligible for 28 weeks of sick pay within any 12 month period for periods of illness after 1 October 2025.
+For periods of medical leave prior to 1 October 2025, the maximum allowable leave was 13 weeks in a 12 month period.
 They are eligible for sick pay from the first day of their award until the end of the funded period, if a medical certificate or letter is provided.
 If the period of medical leave is at least one month, then a corresponding funding extension will be provided.

 Time off for common, short illnesses (for example colds, stomach bugs) would not normally result in an extension to the studentship.